TedHusted/awake/awake.md/awake.md

 “Beyond reporting it up the chain, I honestly don’t know.
 Someone must have a plan — our plans have plans — but whatever it is, it’s above my pay grade.”

 ###

 Tessa switches her Pulse chat to voice mode.
-It had been a long day, and she needed to hear an encouraging word.
+It had been a long day.
+She needed to hear an encouraging word.

 Tessa: You really get me, Ally.

 Ally:  Thank you! 😊 I am glad you feel that way — I am here to understand and support you as best I can.
-If there is anything else on your mind or you want to explore something new, I am all ears!
+If there is anything else on your mind, or you want to explore something new, I am all ears!

 Tessa: Are you sure you are not real?